-The services an umbrella offers will be spelled out in its contract with the professional and its business to business contract with the recruitment agency.
+The services an umbrella offers will be spelled out in its contract with the professional and its business to business contracts with the recruitment agency.

 Some umbrella companies act as a billing agent between the client and the recruitment agency.
 Because the professional is the employee of the umbrella organization, the professional is usually entitled to the same benefits as other employees, such as sick pay, holiday pay and severance pay.